w3f/polguard/docs/NOTES.md

 ### API Authorization

-As the platform evolves, we may need to implement proper API authorization for external clients that need to access the API service, such as:
+As the platform evolves, we may need to implement proper API authorization for external clients that need to access the Incident service, such as:

 - Dashboards for incident visualization
 - Third-party services interested in monitoring configurations (ex. [payout claimer](https://github.com/w3f/polkadot-k8s-payouts), [telemetry exporter](https://github.com/w3f/telemetry-exporter))

 ### Database Migrations

 We use `start:with-migrations` script in production with a single pod deployment.
-This approach runs migrations before starting the API service, which is simple but would have limitations if we scaled to multiple pods (race conditions, schema conflicts during updates).
+This approach runs migrations before starting the Incident service, which is simple but would have limitations if we scaled to multiple pods (race conditions, schema conflicts during updates).
 For now, this approach is sufficient for our needs.